book cover

 Use any jam you prefer to fill these thumbprint cookies.

-Remember these bake twice in the oven, don’t forget to place them back in for 5 minutes after filling them with jam.
+Remember, these are baked twice in the oven, so don’t forget to place them back in for 5 minutes after filling them with jam.ย

 Use a small round kitchen tool like a teaspoon to make the “thumbprints” a perfect circle.